d3s-trento/crystal/README.md

 ## Status
 Currently the protocol is implemented for the TMote Sky platform only.
 Porting it to more modern platforms is in our near future plans.

+The **master** branch is the main development branch of Crystal.
+It integrates several improvements to the protocol since the IPSN'18 submission.
+Please contact us in case you need the exact code we used in IPSN'18 experiments.
+The version we used for the EWSN'18 Dependability Competition is instead published here for reference (**depcomp18** branch).
+It contains several competition-specific tweaks and will not be updated in the future.

 ***Disclaimer:*** *Although we tested the code extensively, Crystal is a research prototype that likely contains bugs.
 We take no responsibility for and give no warranties in respect of using the code.*

 ## Build instructions